-But for taxpayers who sell investment real estate in the fourth quarter as part of a 1031 exchange, it is imperative to pay particularly close attention to the exchange deadlines.
+But for taxpayers who sell investment real estate in the fourth quarter as part of a 1031 exchange, it is imperative to pay particularly close attention to the exchange deadlines, specifically the rules and regulations around the 180 day exchange period.

 Realize Full Exchange Timeline by Filing for an Extension on Taxes

-For example, if you sell your relinquished property after October 17, 2020, you must complete your 1031 tax exchange by April 15, 2021, or you must file for an extension on your 2020 taxes.
-This means that if you sell your investment property on November 30, 2020, for example, you will have an exchange deadline of April 15, 2021 – which is only 136 days later.
+For example, if you sold your relinquished property after October 17, 2023, you must complete your 1031 exchange by April 15, 2024, or you must file for an extension on your 2023 taxes.
+This means that if you sold your investment property on November 30, 2023, for example, you would have an exchange deadline of April 15, 2024 – which is only 136 days later.
 To have the benefit of the full 180-day exchange period, you would have to file for an extension.

 Filing for an extension on your tax return requires submission of Form 4868 and will provide you with a six-month extension on your income taxes.
-This does not, however, provide you with an additional six months to complete your 1031 exchange, but rather, the balance of your 180 days, which in November 30 example above, moves the deadline to May 29, 2021.
-Note that for the exchanger in this example, deadline now falls on a Saturday, which does NOT get extended to Monday, May 31.
+This does not, however, provide you with an additional six months to complete your 1031 exchange, but rather, the balance of your 180 days, which in November 30 example above, moves the deadline to May 29, 2024.

 Convert Failed 1031 Exchange to Installment Sale